 - Confirm with admissions if any additional paperwork is required, for example, a FERPA release.

 LCCC Transfer Options

 Lorain County Community College and the University Partnership offer bachelors and master’s degrees on LCCC’s campus to help you save money and complete your degree close to home.

 Ohio has established statewide guaranteed transfer pathways based upon two-year to four-year degree programs.
 With these new pathways, students can complete the first two years at LCCC and transfer to a public university to complete a bachelor’s degree.

-Transferring to another state college or university is a big decision.
-These resources help you understand admissions program and transfer student admission requirements, and offer access to college and graduate test prep materials and resources that can help you with college selection (catalogs, profiles and more).
+These resources help you understand admissions program and transfer student admission requirements, and offer access to college and graduate test prep materials and resources that can help you with college selection.